sanazv/CarND-Vehicle-Detection/writeup.md

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+The goal of this project was to design a pipeline (computer vision based and not deep learning), to detect cars on the video frames.
+In order to achive this goal the following steps were taken:
+* Extract features from postage stamp images of cars and non cars to train a classifier.
+* Set and train a classifier and tune the feature vector to optimize the accuacy of the classifier on test sample.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Apply a search window on the video frames and for each window, use the trained classifier to predict whether or not the window includes a car.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Estimate a bounding box for vehicles detected.
+* Setup a heatmap technique to combine the detection across all windows on the image frame to generate a car detection zone.
+* Apply the pipeline to the video stream.
+I will go over each and every one of the steps above is more details with visual examples in the following:

 [//]: # (Image References)
 [box_heatmap_thresh]: ./writeup_images/box_and_thresh_heatmap.png